Board Certified Podiatrists | Expert Foot & Ankle Care

 What does PAD feel like in the feet?

 PAD in the feet often feels like persistent coldness, numbness, or a dull aching or burning sensation.
 During walking, you may notice cramping in your calf that stops when you rest.
-In more severe PAD, you may experience a constant deep aching at rest — especially when you lie down and elevate your feet.
+In more severe PAD, you may experience a constant deep aching at rest — especially when you lie down and improve your feet.
 Skin changes, hair loss on the lower legs, and thickened toenails are also characteristic.

 Is PAD reversible?